PMET-public/pwp/README.md

 ## Add `pwp` to existing node projects

- Just run the typical node cmd: `npm install pwp --save`.
+ Just run the typical node cmd: `npm install pwp@latest --save`.
 Then add your configuration and you're good to go.

 ## Use `pwp` for web tasks